 - Remember that it is not your job to fix anyone.
 Your job is to do your best to create a safe environment for students to move through what they need to at their own pace.

 - Let go of your agenda.
 Some people may find peace through their practice, but others may connect with sadness, grief or anger.
 Don’t make them feel wrong for feeling bad.
 Rather invite them to be compassionate.

 - Know your scope of practice.
 If someone is in severe distress, refer them to a good therapist for help.

 This is by no means a comprehensive list.
-For more information on being trauma informed check out the article 12 Simple Ways to Make Your Class More Trauma Informed on Elephant Journal and join me for my upcoming online course, Yoga for Self-Regulation and Trauma, beginning on March 5th, 2019.
+For more information on being trauma informed check out the article 12 Simple Ways to Make Your Class More Trauma Informed on Elephant Journal and join me for my upcoming online course, Introduction to Trauma-Informed Yoga & Somatic Practices, beginning on Monday Feb 7, 2022.